apnadkarni/blt/doc/combomenu.rst

 *Operation* and the *arg*\ s determine the exact behavior of the command.
 The following operations are available for *combomenu* widgets:

-*pathName* **activate** *item*
+*pathName* **activate** *itemName*
-  Redisplays *item* using its active colors and relief.
+  Redisplays *itemName* using its active colors and relief.
 This typically is used by widget bindings to highlight menu items when the pointer is moved over items in the menu.
 Any previously active item is deactivated.
-  *Item* may be a label, index, or tag, but may not represent more than one menu item.
+  *ItemName* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **add** ?\ *option* *value* ...?
 Creates a new menu item, adding it to the end of the menu.
 If one or more *option-value* pairs are specified, they modify the given menu item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

-*pathName* **bbox** *item*
+*pathName* **bbox** *itemName*
-  Returns of list of four numbers describing the bounding box of *item*.
-  The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one menu item.
+  Returns of list of four numbers describing the bounding box of *itemName*.
+The numbers represent the x and y root coordinates of two opposite corners of the box. *ItemName* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **cget** *option*
   Returns the current value of the widget configuration option given by